2ndkauboy/fig-standards/accepted/PSR-2-coding-style-guide.md

 - There MUST be one blank line after the `namespace` declaration, and there MUST be one blank line after the block of `use` declarations.

-- Opening braces for classes MUST go on the next line, and closing braces MUST go on the next line after the body.
+- Opening braces for classes MUST go on the same line, and closing braces MUST go on the next line after the body.

-- Opening braces for methods MUST go on the next line, and closing braces MUST go on the next line after the body.
+- Opening braces for methods MUST go on the same line, and closing braces MUST go on the next line after the body.

 - Visibility MUST be declared on all properties and methods; `abstract` and